Research for Nazi-looted books

 Quick search: In the search-field on the upper right you can enter a name or a phrase.
 A list of all entered names and organizations you will find under Person/Körperschaft here

 The system is still under development but will continuously be updated.
 All the information must be considered as temporarily and incomplete.
 This gives us, however, the possibility to cooperate with other projects as well as the public, and increases the chance that the families will get their books returned to them.

-Should you recognize a name in the database, please send us an email.
+Should you recognize a name in the database, please contact us.

-Every piece of information helps us to return the books to the rightful owners!
+Every piece of information can help us to return the books to the rightful owners.